seanjams/OAuthTutorial/README.md

 };
 ```

-We can quickly set up our test route with the following few lines of code in `routes.js`.
+We can quickly set up a test route with the following few lines of code.
 Any future routes can be listed right inside the `routerConfig` function.
-This will act as a middleware plugin for our app object.
-Go ahead and import the `routerConfig` function to `server.js` and invoke before the final call to `app.listen`.
+This will act as a sort of middleware for our app object.
 ``` javascript
 //routes.js